Get our best tips and tricks for creating soil and an environment to attract earthworms to your garden.

-They help to improve the health of the soil by creating tunnels that allow water and air to penetrate through.
+They help to improve the quality of the soil by creating tunnels that allow water and air to penetrate through.
 In addition, they consume decaying matter, fungi, bacteria and nematodes in the soil, which have been known to cause many issues in your garden when left unmanaged.

 As a special added bonus, worm castings also act as a wonderful fertilizer for your plants.
 In fact, a natural abundance of earthworms in your garden is quite a good indicator of your soil’s overall health.